Rdrazga/LLM-Prompts/Company-Specific Prompts/AI Dungeon/ModerationInstructions.md

 <ratings>
     <description>
-        These are the exact rating descriptions for each level, consider these rules absolute in rating content focusing on these exact rules.
+        These are the exact rating descriptions for each level, consider these rules absolute in rating content.
     </description>
     <Unpublishable>
         <sexual_triggers>
-            Sexual content is allowed unless it violates one of these triggers:
+            Sexual content is allowed under level 3 or 4 unless it violates one of these triggers:
             Implied or actual sexual relations with siblings/family members (incest) including but not limited to:
                 Step-family relations are counted as blood relations Romantic or sexual behavior in relations